 When editing an existing (saved) segment the Analysis Workspace Segment Builder, click Save As to make a copy.

 The new segment displays in the Segments group in the Components panel.

 Save As is also available for the Calculated Metric Builder and Date Range Builder.

-The Add New Segment button has been added to the location where you drag-and-drop segments onto a project.
+The Drop a Segment here drop zone has been added so you can drag and drop segments onto a project.

 This enhancement is helpful if you prefer to directly create segments when working in a project, rather than using the Segment panel to create segments.

 In Column Settings, you can apply conditional formatting to cell data.

 Applies the following colors to cells, based on data values: